 Grades for transferred credits or courses are not recorded and do not affect the GPA for the graduate program at Tandon.

-PhD students may transfer up to 48 credits of course work.
-Transfer credits for the PhD can include a 30-credit blanket transfer for a prior MS degree and additional courses not included in the prior MS that may be transferred individually.
-For the blanket 30-credit transfer, the prior MS need not be a 30-credit MS, so long as a MS degree (or equivalent) was granted and a copy of the degree and detailed transcripts are presented.
+Ph.D. students may transfer up to 48 credits of coursework.
+Transfer credits for the Ph.D. can include a 30-credit blanket transfer for a prior MS degree and additional courses not included in the prior MS that may be transferred individually.
+For the blanket 30-credit transfer, the prior MS need not be a 30-credit MS, so long as an MS degree (or equivalent) was granted and a copy of the degree and detailed transcripts are presented.
 Additional courses individually transferred cannot include project, thesis, dissertation, guided studies or readings, or special topics credits.

-Graduate courses taken at the School of Engineering while students pursued an undergraduate degree at the School of Engineering may be applied subsequently to a graduate degree, provided that they earned a B grade or better and that the individual courses were not used to fulfill requirements for an undergraduate degree at Tandon.
-Such courses are also subject to the 9-credit maximum transfer limitation for the MS degree and the grades are not figured into the cumulative GPA for the graduate program.
+Graduate courses taken at NYU while students pursued an undergraduate degree at any NYU school may be applied subsequently to a graduate degree at Tandon, provided that they earned a grade of B or above and that the individual courses were not used to fulfill requirements for the undergraduate degree.
+Such courses are also subject to the 9-credit maximum transfer limitation for the MS degree, and the grades are not figured into the cumulative GPA for the graduate program.
 The policy includes exceptions for students enrolled in a joint BS/MS program with a study plan pre-approved by an academic adviser.

 More than undergraduate, graduate courses reflect the current state of the art in their respective fields.
 Thus, all courses taken more than 10 years before a request date for the transfer of credits are ineligible to be transferred individually to Tandon by the routine transfer process.
 The exceptions are approved articulations and administrative actions.
-The blanket 30-credit transfer into the PhD program for a MS degree taken at the School of Engineering or elsewhere is exempt from this period of validity and does not expire.
+The blanket 30-credit transfer into the Ph.D. program for an MS degree taken at the NYU Tandon School of Engineering or elsewhere is exempt from this period of validity and does not expire.